Wemino/VorpalFix/README.md

 ## Features
 ### Fixes
-- Fix the random sound selection function. (e.g., Cheshire Cat summon, Vorpal Blade hit sounds and much more)
+- Fix missing sound effects. (e.g., Cheshire Cat summon, Vorpal Blade hit sounds and much more)
 - Fix "Hard Disk Full" when the game is installed on a disk with more than 2TB of free space.
 - Fix crashing when saving at resolutions where the width is not a multiple of 4.
 - Fix loading issues with certain remastered character textures.